Jira

 Description: Account ID of the user to assign the issue to.
 Use null or an empty string to unassign.

-In Jira Cloud, the Account ID is a unique identifier for each user.
+Where to find it: In Jira Cloud, the Account ID is a unique identifier for each user.
 You can usually find it by:

 Going to the user's profile in Jira (the URL will contain the accountId parameter).